 Most of us don’t really know in the beginning about what is it that we wish to do.
 I didn’t.
-No one gets up suddenly on random day saying “I want to be a footballer!”
+No one gets up suddenly on a random day saying “I want to be a footballer!”

-We all go through a phase in which we have to spend time thinking and reflecting on our lives to understand what our heart is signalling us to do.
+We all go through a phase in which we have to spend time thinking and reflecting on our lives to understand what our heart is signaling us to do.
 During that stage we’re unsure and yet determined to do something.
 Although we don’t know what – we form an intention.

 After that, we prepare ourselves to face whatever might come on our way – limitations or some unpleasant truths.
 Doesn’t matter.
 The first step towards finding your passion is to understand what you wish to do.
 The change you wish to bring or the things you want to do.

 For instance, I didn’t want to become a writer.
-I think of myself as a thinker, philosopher and storyteller before a writer.
+I think of myself as a thinker, philosopher, and storyteller before a writer.
 My only wish was to share my thoughts and stories with the rest of the world as I feel suffocated when I don’t express myself.
 So I chose writing as a means to do all those things at once.

 When I write, I’m doing nothing more than fulfilling my intentions of expressing myself.
-With every word I type I feel like I’ve set something free which was concealed within me.
+With every word I type, I feel like I’ve set something free which was concealed within me.
 I share.

 Everything begins with your intentions.
 When you connect the dots in your life and find a way to manifest your intentions into a reality, you find your passion.